Moving to Waterloo

 Waterloo and its neighbouring cities in the Tri-City area have seen a significant level of development in recent years.
 Many expats moving to Waterloo take up employment in the technology, financial and manufacturing sectors.

-People moving to Waterloo with children will be pleased to learn that there are a number of good public schools in the city, which their children can attend at no cost.
+Those moving to Waterloo with children will be pleased to learn that there are a number of good public schools in the city, which their children can attend at no cost.
 There are, however, no international schools in the city, so expat children may have to contend with the challenge of adjusting to a new school curriculum.
 Waterloo is also a thriving university town, home to both the Wilfrid Laurier University and the University of Waterloo.

 Finally, when it comes to leisure time in Waterloo, expats will find plenty of activities to keep themselves busy.
 The city has lovely parks and waterways, and offers easy access to the towns and beaches on Lake Huron.
 Those looking for a livelier party scene can head to the bright lights of Toronto.